BardicDefense/purple-hack/README.md

 The Caller serves as group spokesperson, responsible for informing the referee about the actions and movements of the party as a whole.
-Delegating this role to one player--rather than having each player informing the referee about their PC's individual actions--can speed up play, especially with large groups.
+Delegating this role to one player–rather than having each player informing the referee about their PC’s individual actions–can speed up play, especially with large groups.

-**Party leader**: The caller's character usually takes on the role of party leader.
+**Party leader**: The caller’s character usually takes on the role of party leader.

 **Switching caller**: The designation of caller can change during player.
 For